kata-containers/kata-containers/use-cases/using-SRIOV-and-kata.md

   Controller (NIC).
 The section [Checking your NIC for SR-IOV](#checking-your-nic-for-sr-iov) describes how to assess if you need to make NIC changes and how to make the necessary changes.

+Besides, you need to enable the NIC driver in your guest kernel config (e.g. mlx5 for Mellanox NIC).
+All the modules need to be complied as built-in instead of loadable.

 ### Checking your NIC for SR-IOV

 The following is an example of how to use `lspci` to check if your NIC supports